Circle of Music

 Workshops by MAGPIE!
 Terry & Greg's Group singing sessions:

--Morning 90-Minute Workshop
+-Morning 90-Minute Workshops

 When We Stand Together: Songs of Struggle and Protest"